Boneset, Common Boneset, American Boneset, Thoroughwort, Feverwort, Agueweed, Indian Sage

 Eupatorium perfoliatum L. is the correct and accepted scientific name for this species of Eupatorium.
 The genus and species were named and described as such by Carl von Linnaeus in the second edition of the first volume of Species Plantarum in 1753.

-Plants of the World Online lists 61 accepted species in the Eupatorium genus (as of 10-20-21 when this page was last updated).
-It is a member of the plant family Asteraceae with 1,677 genera.
-Those numbers could change as updates are made by POWO.
-The number of genera changes with this family quite often, up and down.
+As of 1-17-22 when this page was last updated, Plants of the World Online lists 61 accepted species in the Eupatorium genus.
+It is a member of the plant family Asteraceae with 1,678 genera.
+Those numbers could change as updates are made on POWO.
+The number of genera in this family fluctuates quite often.